decode-detroit/minerva/README.md

 Audio and video playback support is built in to Minerva by default.

 Minerva uses an external program, [Apollo](https://github.com/decode-detroit/apollo), for all media playback.
 The two projects are developed concurrently and are separate to improve reliability and reusability.

+### Vulcan for DMX Control

+DMX support is built in to Minerva by default.

+Minerva uses an external program, [Vulcan](https://github.com/decode-detroit/vulcan), for all dmx control.
+The two projects are developed concurrently and are separate to improve reliability and reusability.

+All DMX channels default to 0.
+This can cause confusion when the channel isn't explicitly set by the user, but is nonetheless necessary for the device to function.
+For example, the main dimmer channel on a light fixture needs to be manually set to 255.

 ### Redis for Instant Recovery